ShormTy/ShormTy/README.md

 Hi, I'm new to coding and I'm learning through Mimo :3
 <br>
-I'm trying to make my own website where my about me/discography is there for everyone to easily access!
+I'm trying to make my own website where everything about me and my works are there for everyone to easily access!